matt0x6F/hashpost/docs/README.md

 1. **Privacy by Design**: Users interact through pseudonymous profiles, with real identities encrypted and only accessible to authorized personnel
 2. **Single-User System**: All users exist in a unified system with role-based capabilities rather than separate administrative accounts
-3. **Role-Based Access Control**: Different user roles have different capabilities and access levels for correlation and administrative functions
+3. **Pseudonym-Based Access Control**: Permissions are managed at multiple levels: user, pseudonym, subforum, and platform
 4. **Cryptographic Privacy**: Real identities are encrypted and only accessible through role-based keys
 5. **Comprehensive Audit Trail**: All administrative activities are logged for compliance and oversight